About International Securities Identification Number (ISIN)

 - A single check-digit.
 The digit is calculated based upon the preceding 11 characters/digits and uses a sum modulo 10 algorithm and helps ensure against counterfeit numbers.

 ISINs were once considered only a secondary form of security identification, used exclusively for clearing and settlement.
 In recent years, some European countries have adopted ISINs as their primary security identifier.
+An offering memorandum or an prospectus is often required to obtain an ISIN.
 ISIN's are implicitly used in the U.S. and Canada because they are built upon CUSIP numbers.
 Over time, most countries appear willing to adopt ISIN numbering either as a primary or secondary identifier to administer ISINs.

 CUSIP (owned by the American Bankers Association and operated by Standard & Poor's) and its work with a CUSIP number.
 Similarly in the U.K., the Stock Exchange Daily Official List (SEDOL).